Steps to find a Pain Doctor

 1. Request your records

-3. Let all of your other doctors know you are without a pain doctor/meds in case they can help you temporarily with meds while you search, or refer you out
+3. Let all of your other doctors know you are without a treating pain doctor/meds in case they can help treat you temporarily while you search, or refer you out

 4. Contact your insurance company for a list of area doctors